Blueshoe/website/content/our-services/headless-e-commerce.md

 ::::
 :::

-:::GlobalCardWithBackgroundImageSection{:src="/img/services/gang1-klein-black.jpg" :isButton=true data-title="Faster, higher, further!"}
+:::GlobalCardWithBackgroundImageSection{:src="/img/services/gang1-klein.jpg" :isButton=true data-title="Faster, higher, further!"}
 ::::GlobalPreTitle{.mb-2}
 WHY CHOOSE HEADLESS E-COMMERCE
 ::::
 ::::GlobalTitle{.mb-6}
 Faster, higher, further!
 ::::
-::::GlobalParagraph
+::::GlobalParagraph{.mb-4}
 The requirements of a modern online shop are high! **Fast performance, intuitive interfaces and the management of huge amounts of data** are just some of the challenges that a modern e-commerce system has to face.
 ::::
 ::::GlobalParagraph